epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-23-telegram-bot-loop-bash.markdown

 #### Execute

-Say something again with your bot in your smartphone.
+Say something with your bot in your smartphone.
 And run the script.

 {% highlight bash %}
-% ~/Documents/cupubot/bash/main-noloop.bash
+% ./01-main-simple.bash
 {% endhighlight %}

-![BASH: Telegram Bot: Simple Script No Loop][image-cli-s-noloop]{: .img-responsive }

-I know it looks like it does nothing.
-But hey, let's have a look here at the smartphone.

-![BASH: Telegram Bot: Simple Script on Smartphone][image-phone-noloop]{: .img-responsive }
+![BASH: Telegram Bot: Observe Script][image-cli-s-observe]{: .img-responsive }

 -- -- --

-### Single Script with Loop
+### Simple Script with Section

-Now we are ready to our loop.
-This script is self explanatory.
-And I also add some hints on how to debug with commented echo.

-	OMG long script !

-Do not worry about the length, we will make it modular later on.
+We can rewrite this script in a more elegant fashion.
+Just like mowadays coding, using function, and separate it with sections.

+<code>02-main-single</code>

 {% highlight bash %}
-% #!/usr/bin/env bash
+#!/usr/bin/env bash

-# This is a telegram bot in bash

 ### -- config --